microsoft/WhatTheHack/032-MLOpsFromScratch/Student/Challenge-02.md

 ## Success criteria

-1. An end-to-end Build pipeline created from an empty job (from scratch) using the classic editor (without YAML) in Azure DevOps
+-   An end-to-end Build pipeline created from an empty job (from scratch) using the classic editor (without YAML) in Azure DevOps
-1. Forecasting model registered with the Azure ML Model Registry
+-   Forecasting model registered with the Azure ML Model Registry

+## Tips
+-   Finding the path to where Azure DevOps will copy your repo code is often the hardest part.
+-   Use the [predefined variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/build/variables?view=azure-devops&tabs=classic) in Azure DevOps to make your tasks simpler & more robust.

 ## Learning resources